nullgemm/globuf/readme.md

 ### X11 support
-Globox was built using the modern libxcb X11 library instead of libX11.
+Globuf was built using the modern libxcb X11 library instead of libX11.
 Make sure all its components are installed before you start compiling.